Acute exogenous lipoid pneumonia

 Exogenous lipoid pneumonia is a condition caused by the inhalation of fat-like material of animal, vegetable or mineral origin.

-There are cases described in the literature related to administration of liquid paraffin for the treatment of chronic constipation.
-Liquid paraffin could be aspirated either spontaneously, or aspiration could be facilitated by the presence of gastroesophageal reflux or a psychiatric illness.
+There are cases described in the literature related to the administration of liquid paraffin for the treatment of chronic constipation.
+Liquid paraffin could be aspirated either spontaneously, or aspiration could be facilitated by the presence of gastroesophageal reflux or psychiatric illness.